Wilsonmak123/wesearchcovid/README.md

 # How to use
-Cloning this respiratory, open your code editor and run the flask_app file.<br/>
+Cloning this respiratory, open your code editor and run the flask_app file by the following command.<br/>

  `flask run ` <br/>

- After running this command, it will establish a localhost server and you can access to use it! <br/>
+ It will establish a localhost server and you can access to use it! <br/>

  # UI
  ![image](https://i.imgur.com/oJTA7VE.jpg)